snstac/DTED.org/README.md

 ## FAQ

+### Will this overwrite my existing DTED data?

+ATAK takes an additive approach to unpacking DTED data, that is, it will add new DTED data to existing DTED data.

+For example, if ATAK is configured to use the WA.DTED.org server, and is switched to use the CA.DTED.org server, both states DTED data will persist on the EUD.

 ### Can't I just use a Data Package?

 If managing Data Packages is your thing, by all means.